 Now if you’re curious about Chatswood area, here’s a little tour.
 Chatswood is in 10-km north of Sydney’s Central Business District.
-The name came from two things, the name of the wife of the then Mayor Richard Harnett, Charlotte who was nicknamed, “Chattie”, and the wooden features of the area.
+The name came from two things, the name of the wife of the then-Mayor Richard Harnett, Charlotte who was nicknamed, “Chattie”, and the wooden features of the area.
 It used to be Chattie’s Wood, until it was shortened to Chatswood.

-There were 2 days in which I went out of the suite to check out the surrounding area and to eat, because the kitchen despite being fully furnished didn’t inspire me to cook.
+There were 2 days in which I went out of the suite to check out the surrounding area and to eat because the kitchen despite being fully furnished didn’t inspire me to cook.
 My feet led me to Victoria Street.
 I went in springtime when the sun doesn’t set until around 7:00 p.m., but the majority of establishments in Sydney close as early as 5:00 p.m., thus there isn’t much going on outside.

 I keep telling my friends that one day, I would be living in another country, hopefully with a husband.
-I dream it to be somewhere in Europe, preferably where I can perfect my French.
+I dream to be somewhere in Europe, preferably where I can perfect my French.
 Not sure when is it going to be (and I’m hoping before I turn 40), but I’m glad that in Sydney, I had a glimpse of how it is going to be.
 I fell easily into a routine, I almost believed it was permanent.
-I think if I ever move to another country for real, I would just be okay.
+I think if I ever move to another country for real, I’ll be okay.